 Still, just because fiber is good for you and juicing gets rid of it, that doesn’t necessarily make juicing bad.
 According to WebMD, juicing is a great way to help people who don’t like fruits and vegetables get enough in their diet.
 When you juice, you just need to make sure you consume enough fiber through other foods.
 One way to do so it to add juiced fruits and vegetables to fiber-filled foods like homemade soups, muffin batter and pasta dishes.
 It’s a nifty way to add more nutrients to your meals and keep you healthy.

 Basically, as long as you don't add a lot of sugar, blending is often better for you since it doesn't remove fiber.
 To make juicing healthy, you have to take extra steps to ensure you get enough dietary fiber.
-If juicing sounds like too much work, check out our list of the best blenders.

 Keep in mind that some people may be on a doctor-recommended, low-fiber diet, in which case juicing might be a healthier option.
 If this happens to be you, consult your doctor to see if juicing works with your dietary needs.